AJ-Benjamin/Startup-Due-Diligence-Model/README.md

 I created an AI model that supercharge due diligence for customers, investors or recruits by analyzing the contents of any company's website landing page and creates a short brochure about the company.

 The first frontier model I designed is a helpful assistant powered by the OpenAI  gpt-4o-mini.
 With interactive textbox to receive user input message and a clear and submit button to erase or let her get to work.
-Thanks @gradio.
-I tested by asking "How can I be rich?" and she delivered.

 I redesigned the frontier model but powered by Anthropic claude-3-haiku-2022… model.